LGBT Discrimination in the Workplace

 Even more promising is that employees working in Counties like Palm Beach, Miami Dade, Orange, Pinellas, or cities like Orlando, Tallahassee, Tampa, West Palm Beach, and Gainesville may find protection under local ordinances which prohibit discrimination on the basis of sexual orientation and gender identity, providing clear protection from discrimination even when state law and federal law may not be as clear.

 If you have questions about filing an employment discrimination claim, you should discuss your case with an experienced West Palm Beach employment discrimination lawyer.
 A dedicated advocate at our firm can discuss your case with you today.
-Contact Scott • Wagner and Associates to learn more about how we can assist with your claim.
+Contact Scott Law Team to learn more about how we can assist with your claim.